-According to a survey conducted by Randstad, a negative work environment can cost up to 60% of employee productivity, reason why it is important that employees feel recognized, involved and listened to.
+According to a survey conducted by Ranstad, a negative work environment can cost up to 60% of employee productivity, reason why it is important that employees feel recognised, involved and listened to.

-One of the tools that allows us to show recognition for our teams is regular feedback, which must be addressed carefully and in a linear fashion over time.
-That way, each employee can contribute their ideas for making improvements in different areas of the organization.
+One of the tools that allows us to show recognition for our teams is constant feedback, which must be addressed carefully and in a linear fashion over time.
+That way, each employee can contribute their ideas for making improvements in different areas of the organisation.

 Safeguarding equality in relations between employees is another point to take into account.
 It is important to ensure that there isn’t any discrimination, poor judgement in team decisions or lack of camaraderie, since these factors compromise the work environment.